aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 ## Registration

+This example describes how you can use the mechanisms defined in this draft to create a complete user registration flow starting with an email address.
+In this example, it is the AS policy to allow these challenges to be sent to email and phone number that were previously unrecognized, and creating the user account on the fly.

 * Client asks for user's email, starts a flow (/initiate login_hint=email@example.com)
 * AS responds with `{"challenge_type":"oob","oob_code":"...",etc}`
 * Client collects OOB code from user